 Rubicon 392 - $78,690

-We like the idea of staying close to the Wrangler’s simple roots while keeping the price towards the low end of the range, so we’d start with the two-door Wrangler—which comes standard with a removable cloth top.
-But we don’t want to go full World War II barebones, so we’d opt for the Wrangler Sport S for its extra equipment, which includes air conditioning, a leather-covered steering wheel, power windows and locks, automatic headlamps, heated mirrors, and more.
-Beyond that we’d spec the 270-hp 2.0-liter turbocharged four-cylinder for its 295 lb-ft of torque —35 lb-ft more than the standard V-6.
+We like the idea of staying close to the Wrangler's simple roots while keeping the price towards the low end of the range, so we'd start with the two-door Wrangler—which comes standard with a removable cloth top.
+We don't want to go full World War II bare bones, so we'd opt for the Wrangler Sport S for its extra equipment, which includes air conditioning, a leather-covered steering wheel, power windows and locks, automatic headlamps, heated mirrors, and more.
+Beyond that we'd spec the 270-hp 2.0-liter turbocharged four-cylinder for its 295 pound-feet of torque —35 pound-feet more than the standard V-6.
 The four-cylinder also comes standard with an eight-speed automatic, a powertrain combination that should make for low-stress trail driving.
-We’d also opt for the Technology package for its larger 7.0-inch touchscreen and Android Auto and Apple CarPlay capability.
+We'd also opt for the Technology package for its larger 7.0-inch touchscreen and Android Auto and Apple CarPlay capability.

 Features & Options

-The Wrangler JL has not yet been rated by the National Highway Transportation Administration (NHTSA), and it was not named a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS), so we are unable to speak to its crashworthiness.
-To make matters worse, Jeep offers only a handful of optional driver-assistance features but none of the high-tech equipment that we expect to see on vehicles with price tags stretching into the $40,000-plus and $50,000-plus ranges.
+Jeep offers only a handful of optional driver-assistance features but none of the high-tech equipment that we expect to see on vehicles with price tags stretching into the $40,000-plus and $50,000-plus ranges.
+For more information about the Wrangler's crash-test results, visit the National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) websites.
 Key safety features include:

 - Available blind-spot monitoring